WORKSHOP 03 · APRIL 25, 2026

 In the shared doc:

-- Name one sensor scenario that connects to a topic you teach
+- Name a real-world sensor → aggregator pair from a topic you teach

 → Open Shared Doc